discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 Git is a fantastic tool to keep track of your code changes and allows you to upload progress to services like [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/product).
 While this is super useful to share code with other developers, it also bears the risk of uploading your configuration files with sensitive values!

-You can specify files that git should ignore and not add to its versioning systems in a fittingly called `.gitignore` file.
-To do so, create a file called `.gitignore` in your projects root directory and add the names of the files and folders you want to ignore:
+You can specify files that git should ignore in its versioning systems with a `.gitignore` file.
+To do so, create a file called `.gitignore` in your project directory and add the names of the files and folders you want to ignore:

 ```
 node_modules